onecalfman/julia_introduction/README.md

 Hit the "]" key, and you will enter the package mode.
 Simply type "add IJulia" and press enter.
 After the package installation which can take a few minutes, you can start Jupyter notebook by running the "notebook()" command and JupyterLab with "jupyterlab()".
 On the first run of this commands julia will install miniconda and add jupyter to the system through it, if no jupyter installation is found.
-If you already have python with pip or conda installed i would advice to use that.
+If you already have python with pip or conda installed, i would advice to use that.

 #### Installation via python
 Just follow the [install guide provided by the jupyter team](https://jupyter.org/install).